The Yummy Life

 • grated Parmesan or Romano cheese (fresh cheese--NOT the dried stuff)

-• 2 nesting bowls that are the desired size of your cheese bowls (view bowls on Amazon)
+• 2 nesting bowls that are the desired size of your cheese bowls (view on Amazonmy nesting bowls)

-• large micro-wave safe platter or plate with flat bottom; a large dinner plate or pie plate may work, depending on the size of cheese bowl you're making
+• large micro-wave safe platter or plate with flat bottom; a large dinner plate or pie plate may work, depending on the size of cheese bowl you're making.
+I used a large quiche dish.

-• parchment paper (a good quality non-stick parchment paper; I recommend the Reynolds brand--it's widely available in grocery stores) UPDATE FROM READER COMMENTS: Wilton brand parchment paper works well, too. (view parchment paper on Amazon)
+• parchment paper--a good quality non-stick parchment paper; I recommend the Reynolds brand--it's widely available in grocery stores. (view on Amazon: parchment paper)

 IMG_5096.jpg